BirdsCanada/BirdsCanada_GitHubGuide/docs/02-GitHub.md

 There are multiple graphical interfaces for using .git and GitHub.
 This document will provide instructions for two methods: [GitHub Desktop](#Desk3) and [RStudio](#RStud4).

-Q: Which option is for you?
+Q: Which option is for you??

 A: It depends.
 GitHub Desktop and RStudio offer different advantages.
 Which is for you will largely depend on how you plan to use and interact with GitHub.